 As already mentioned, social media is perfect for engaging with your audience and maintaining their interest.
 As you’ve already caught the attention of your “leads”, they most likely follow you on social networks.
 So, why not tailor the communication to their needs?
 Try to answer any burning questions potential clients might have, as those doubts might as well be what’s keeping them from choosing your service.
 Also, you can build trust towards your offering by featuring your current clients and their references.

-Basically, if you take time to nurture your leads through social media (and pitch your services to the right people and the right time) – you can easily boost sales.
+Basically, if you take time to nurture your leads through social media and use the customer data you’ve grown to pitch your services to the right people and the right time – you can easily boost sales.
 Actually, studies show that people are 71% more likely to purchase something based on a social media referral, especially when your lead generation efforts are combined with email marketing and social media-based nurturing.
 The secret here is to build the trust that will eventually lead to sales, one way or another.